SebSept/ps_dev_base/README.md

 `composer psdt:install-precommit-hook [--reconfigure]`

-- add file `precommit.sh`
+- `precommit.sh` file is added
-- symlink it to `.git/hooks/pre-commit`
+- symlink it to `.git/hooks/pre-commit` is created
-- make it executable
+- symlink is made executable
-- add a composer script `pre-commit`
+- composer script `pre-commit` is added

 Before a commit is performed the composer script `pre-commit` will be triggered and must succeed (return 0), otherwise the commit is aborted.